jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 your own support for an I2C device.

 Subclassing `i2c::I2CDevice` gives `MyI2CDevice` access to all low-level `protected` aliases:
-- `i2c::I2CDevice::PARENT`: this is simply defined as `i2c::I2CDevice<MANAGER>` and is useful for accessing next aliases
+- `PARENT`: this is simply defined as `i2c::I2CDevice<MANAGER>` and is useful for accessing next aliases
 - `i2c::I2CDevice::PROXY`: this is the type of lifecycle proxy used by `MANAGER`; it must be used for all asynchronous API of `MyI2CDevice` to embed actual Future types
 - `i2c::I2CDevice::FUTURE`: this is the type of Future used by `MANAGER`; it must be used for defining your own